Oslandia/workshop-3d/webclient/04_example2.md

 Symbology
 ---------

-We now need to tell Cardano how to display vector features.
+We now need to tell Cuardo how to display vector features.
 This is what is called symbology in usual GIS applications.

-Cardano supports a simple symbology defined by means of Javascript objects.
+Cuardo supports a simple symbology defined by means of Javascript objects.

 One of the most simple symbology is a simple opaque fill of each polygon feature.